valentinchelle/nodejs-rest-api-boilerplate/README.md

 # Features

 (STILL IN DEVELOMENT)
+The entity example in this repo is users, but it can be easily applied to articles, messages, ...

 - [x] Clean Structure Component Oriented
 - [ ] Templates to create your own components
 - [x] Secure Authentification System with email/password using **JWT**.
 - [ ] Emails
+- [x] Get Entity
 - [x] List Entity
 - [ ] Patch Entity ( like edit user)
 - [x] Delete Entity